burlachenkok/exploring-python3/python3-note.md

 id(x) == id(y)
 ```

-However, in reality, you will not meet this code too much.
+In reality, you will not meet this code too much.
 If you need to compare references to an object, then this action is typically performed by using the operators:
 * `is`
 * `is not`

 But they have the same semantical meaning as using `id()`.

 > The fact that `id(x)` is the memory address of object *x* is a CPython implementation detail.
 CPython can change this in the future.
-It's also hard to say what is guaranteed by the standard - because there is no standard.
+It's impossible to say what is guaranteed by the standard - because there is no standard.

 ## All Class Methods are Virtual in Terms of C++

 Without loss of generality, we can assume that in Python all methods of all classes are `virtual`.

 But actually, there are no virtual methods virtual keywords, and virtual tables in Python at all.
 In fact, in Python methods are *attributes*.
 They are bound at runtime and executed dynamically.

-In very specific circumstances you can manually remove, get, and set attributes:
+In very specific circumstances you can manually remove, get, and set attributes with the following built-in functions:

 * [delattr()](https://docs.python.org/3/library/functions.html?highlight=getattr#delattr) - remove an attribute